moradahmadnasab/-Eigenvalue-Characterization-of-Structured-Matrix-Pencils-under-Linear-Perturbation/README.md

 ## ✨ Key Contributions
 - Characterization of eigenvalues of structured matrix pencils under real linear perturbations.
 - New **bounds on the spectrum** subsets for perturbed pencils across three structured families.
-- Identification of structural differences between continuous-time (imaginary axis) and discrete-time (unit circle) problems.
+- Identification of structural one-to-one transformation between continuous-time (imaginary axis) and discrete-time (unit circle) problems.
 - Application of an **inverse eigenvalue approach** to structured pencils, introducing subsets of admissible \(z\).
 - Practical techniques suggesting how to identify **nearest block problems** with guaranteed eigenvalue existence.